Workplace Violence Prevention Plan (WVPP)

 University of San Francisco has in place the following specific measures to handle actual or potential workplace violence emergencies:

-- Emergency Blue Light Phones: Emergency blue light phones are located on the Hilltop Campus.
-Once activated, a large blue strobe light flashes from the top of the phone tower and the Public Safety Dispatcher is immediately notified.
+- Emergency Blue Light Phones.
+Emergency blue light phones are located on the Hilltop Campus.
+Once activated, a large blue strobe light flashes from the top of the phone tower and the Public Safety Dispatcher is notified immediately.
 There are a number of non-blue light emergency phones on campus that are clearly marked as emergency call boxes.
-If you need assistance, see something that is suspicious, or see someone else who needs assistance, you can activate a blue light phone and speak directly with the Public Safety Dispatcher or call (415) 422-2911 from your mobile phone.
+If you need assistance, see something that is suspicious, or see someone else who needs assistance, you could activate a blue light phone and speak directly with the Public Safety Dispatcher or call (415) 422-2911 from your mobile phone.

-- Public Safety officers receive American Red Cross First Aid, CPR, and AED training every two years.
+- Public Safety and Community Service officers are certified in First Aid, CPR, and AEDs.

 Hazard identification and evaluation is a critical part of establishing a safe working environment.
 Inspections by Public Safety will be conducted when this plan is first established, after each workplace violence incident, and whenever there is a new or previously unrecognized hazard.
 The University will promptly review all reports of potential hazards.
 Employees must report all threats or acts of workplace violence.
 It is the responsibility of every member of the campus community to take any act of violence or threat of violence seriously and to immediately report workplace violence or threats of violence to the USF Public Safety department at (415) 422-2911.
 Additional resources to report non immediate emergencies are Human Resources, the USF Whistleblower hotline or your supervisor.